 Kitchen

-Take this opportunity to make a list of what you need for holiday baking and entertaining.
+- Take this opportunity to list what you need for holiday baking and entertaining.

-Wash kitchen cabinets down with mild detergent or degreaser if needed.
-Oil wood cabinets making sure to remove any excess oil and buff with a clean cloth.
+- Wash kitchen cabinets down with mild detergent or degreaser if needed.
+Oil wood cabinets, remove any excess oil, and buff with a clean cloth.

-Thoroughly clean the toaster, microwave (we love this microwave cleaner), and other small appliances.
+- Thoroughly clean the toaster, microwave (this microwave cleaner is super cute), and other small appliances.

-Deep clean your kitchen floor.
-The floors you have will determine the process and steps you need to take, but please follow the manufactures directions and not the information you see on social media, as they are expensive, wasteful, time-consuming, and hazardous.
-It will also damage the flooring.
+- Last, deep clean your kitchen floor.
+The floors you have will determine the process and steps you need to take.
+Please follow the manufacturer’s directions and not the information you see on social media, as they are expensive, wasteful, time-consuming, and hazardous, and will damage the flooring.

 Living Room

-Shake rugs and throw pillows outside, and put the latter in the dryer on low to remove any excess dust.
+- Shake rugs and throw pillows outside, and put the latter in the dryer on low with natural fabric softener; these best sellers remove any excess dust.

 Bathroom

-Properly remove mold or mildew: Wash the shower curtain and liner, bathmats, and window treatments.
+- Properly remove mold or mildew: Wash the shower curtain, liner, bathmats, and window treatments.

-Hand wash the bathroom floor using the proper tools, such as an old toothbrush for removing stuck-on “gunk,” such as hairspray and other products often used in the bathroom
+- Then, hand wash the bathroom floor (if you can) using the proper cleaner and tools, such as an old toothbrush, to remove stuck-on “gunk,” such as hairspray and grime, under your baseboards.

 Bedroom

-Wash blankets and other winter bedding.
+- Lastly, wash blankets and other winter bedding.
 Wash or buy new bed pillows.
+We LOVE this brand of pillows and have used them for years.

 Closet

-Store summer clothes and bring your cooler weather items out.
+- Store summer clothes and bring your cooler weather items out (Cleaning Your Winter Wardrobe)

-Wash any items you plan to store and donate any clothing items you no longer wear.
+- Wash any soiled clothes you plan to store, and donate clothing you no longer wear.

-While it’s empty, vacuum your closet and inspect for moths or other pests that may ruin your clothes.
+- Then, while your closet is empty, vacuum and inspect for moths or other pests that may ruin your clothes.

 Is there an area of your home you’d like to organize for fall but are unsure where to start?
 Let us know in the comments below, and we’ll do our best to help!